DavidNP96/Heuristieken/README.md

 ### Results
 To find the statespace, upper bound, lower bound, plots and other results see the README in the "results" folder.

+### Presentation
+The powerpoint for the presentation can be found in de "presentation" folder.

 ### Authors
 **Team Niko**
 David Pantophlet (12466638)